Design Faculty Learning Systems

 Indu Singh, founder and principal consultant of Door 21 Consulting, giving a presentation to a group of school leaders.

-I’ve helped schools improve, refine, and, in some cases, completely redesign their faculty growth systems by designing with faculty, not just for them.
+I’ve helped independent schools like yours improve, refine, and completely redesign their faculty growth systems.

 How the Work Unfolds